 Both grow locally and should not be inside the bone or muscle.
 Malignant tumors are usually more aggressive, grow faster and tend to metastatize (spread to other parts of the body) and they may spread to the lungs (most common).
 Benign tumors tend to grow slower and they also destroy the normal bone or muscle but do not metastasize.
 Benign tumors also tend not to recur as often as malignant tumors after surgical removal.

-This is a growth (multiplications) of abnormal cells usually within muscle or fat tissue.
-It later forms a nodule which becomes larger and is essentially palpable with your fingers.
-Again this may be benign or malignant.
+This is a growth (multiplications) of abnormal cells, usually within muscle or fat tissue.
+It later forms a nodule, which becomes larger and is essentially palpable with your fingers.
+Again, this may be benign or malignant.

 We may surgically excise them (cut them out).
-Some tumors will be treated with radiation and or chemotherapy followed by an operation.
+Some tumors will be treated with radiation and/or chemotherapy followed by an operation.
 Also surgical removal of the tumor especially in the bone, the portion of bone or joint that has been removed must be replaced.
 This is done by way of a dorsal bone transplant or a metal prosthesis.

 After removal of the tumor and a layer of the normal tissue, a hole (defect) is left behind and sometimes it is not possible to just pull the skin edges together because the defect is too big.
 A muscle or skin from a nearby location is then transferred to fill the gap.
 This procedure enhances healing.

 Osteomyelitis is a condition where bacteriae locate themselves in a bone and start to multiply bone.
 Bacteriae gain access to bone via the blood stream.
 These bacteriae then move along with the blood stream to bone and start a new infection.
 Occasionally they travel from the hair follicles in your skin to the deeper bone after an operation.
-Open fractures where the bone fragments protrude through the skin from inside out also pick up bacteriae from your clothes or soil.
+Open fractures where the bone fragments protrude through the skin from inside out also pick up bacteria from your clothes or soil.

-Joint Infections occur for the same reason as a bone infection; bacteriae may travel to a joint with the blood stream but they start a joint infection.
+Joint infections occur for the same reason as a bone infection; bacteriae may travel to a joint with the blood stream but they start a joint infection.
 They may also go to a newly implanted artificial joint, start to multiply, cause inflammation, and eventually pus will form.
 Your joint will become painful, red, warm, and swollen.

 Antibiotics are used to treat joint infections.
 The joint is washed with sterile water but sometimes your artificial joint must be removed, only to be replaced later.